Ken-B/RoR_julia_eg/README.md

 This example shows a way to connect a Ruby on Rails web application with julia through ZMQ.

+I had no previous experience with ZMQ, ruby, Rails, html or javascript before this and only basic Julia knowledge.
+I'm just learning as I go along and I hope this write-up migth be helpful to you.

+All feedback welcome!

-Basically we create a ZMQ server in julia that will perform some predefined calculation as instructed from a web page.
-In this case, supply a number and *magically* multiply it by 3.
+Basically we create a ZMQ server in Julia that will perform some predefined calculation as instructed from a web page.
+In this case, supply a number and *magically* multiply it by 3 :)

-This example was inspired by [a julia-users topic](https://groups.google.com/forum/#!searchin/julia-users/zmq|sort:date/julia-users/umHiBwVLQ4g/8O-bC7UB2B0J), IJulia and the excellent [samurails blog post on delayed job](http://samurails.com/gems/delayed-job/).
+This example was inspired by [a Julia-users forum topic](https://groups.google.com/forum/#!searchin/julia-users/zmq|sort:date/julia-users/umHiBwVLQ4g/8O-bC7UB2B0J), [IJulia](https://github.com/JuliaLang/IJulia.jl) and an excellent [samurails blog post on delayed_job](http://samurails.com/gems/delayed-job/).
 Parts of the code below is taken from that blog.

-## installation
+# Installation

-I write this on Ubuntue 14.04.
+I write this on Ubuntu 14.04.
 If you are using another platform, you will have to google some installation procedures yourself.

-To install Ruby on Rails, the easiest is using [rvm](http://rvm.io):
+To install Ruby on Rails, I simply use [rvm](http://rvm.io):

 	curl -sSL https://get.rvm.io | bash -s stable --rails

-I prefer working with a PostgreSQL database, but I assume this example to work fine with the standard MySQL.
-Install PostgreSQL on ubuntu (I know libpq-dev is necessary, the others I don't know):
+I prefer working with a PostgreSQL database, but I assume this example will work fine with MySQL or another database.
+Install PostgreSQL on Ubuntu (I know libpq-dev is necessary, the others I don't know):

 	sudo apt-get install postgresql-client pgadmin3 postgresql postgresql-contrib libpq-dev

+For running the webapp locally you need `nodejs` installed:

+	sudo apt-get install nodejs

-Of course you need julia installed.
+Of course you need Julia installed.
 I used v0.3 for this example.
-See details on julialang.org.
-In julia you need to add the ZMQ package by simple `Pkg.add("ZMQ")`.
+See details on [julialang.org](http://julialang.org/).
+In Julia you need to add the ZMQ package by simple `Pkg.add("ZMQ")` and similarly `Pkg.add("JSON")`.

 Once you download this example you should install the necessary gems listed in the gem file:

 	git clone https://github.com/Ken-B/RoR_julia_eg
 	cd RoR_julia_eg
 	bundle install

+To just run the example, I think you need to initiate and migrate the database:

+	rake db:create
+	rake db:migrate

 ## follow along